Caring for pets when you’re pregnant

 Many families think of their pets as family.
-Animals can bring much fun and joy to the household dynamic.
-But pregnant women need to be careful about the kinds of animals they keep in their home and particularly how to handle them during pregnancy.
+Pets can bring much fun and joy to a home.
+But when you’re pregnant, not all pets are OK to be around.
+Pregnant women have to be careful about the kinds of animals they keep in their home and know how to handle and care for them safely.

-Known as man's best friend, a dog can be a wonderful addition to a home.
-For the most part, there's no reason your dog can't continue to be part of the family when you're expecting.
-Take these extra steps during pregnancy:
+For the most part, there's no reason your dog can't be part of the family when you're pregnant.
+But take these steps to help keep yourself safe during pregnancy:

-- Before bringing your new baby home, make sure your dog is up-to-date with vaccinations.
+- Make sure your dog is up-to-date with vaccinations.
+Do this before your baby is born.

-- If you and your dog are especially close, ask your partner or another family member to spend more time with him.
-Because your new baby will take much of your time and affection, having your dog develop a closer relationship with other household members can help prepare him for the changes that will come once the baby is home.
+- If you and your dog are especially close, ask your partner or a family member to spend more time with him.
+Because your baby will take much of your time and attention, having your dog develop relationships with others can help prepare him for changes to come once your baby is home.

 - Ask a family member who isn't pregnant to clean out the litter box every day.